-That has a new album Trick Of The Light.
-This really delivers a great sound that is modern funk and soul, influenced by tradition and layered with aspects of disco and R&B. Each track is mixed and blended with lead vocals of Shaanika Marguccio very powerful and stunning singer.
+That Gold Street Sound have released a new album Trick Of The Light.
+It really delivers a great sound that is modern funk and soul, influenced by tradition and layered with aspects of disco and R&B. Each track is mixed and blended with the lead vocals of Shaanika Marguccio, a very powerful and stunning singer.
 I love the track Rain.

-Edmund Bleakley has compiled QA Steve Forss (drummer and co-founder)
+Edmund Bleakley HHB reporter has compiled QA Steve Forss (drummer and co-founder)

 Q How did you get your start?